 Associate Professor John Stenhouse

-John Stenhouse (Department of History and Art History) has published widely in the fields of religious history and the history of ideas.
+John Stenhouse (History Programme, School of Arts) has published widely in the fields of religious history and the history of ideas.
 He is currently writing a book on missionary science in the modern world, and is involved in a collaborative project on an historical geography of religion in New Zealand.
-His recent publications include: ‘The Controversy over the Recognition of Religious Factors in New Zealand History: Some Reflections,’ in Geoffrey Troughton and Hugh Morrison, eds., The Spirit of the Past: Essays on Christianity in New Zealand History (2011); ‘Selwyn through settler eyes’ in Allan K. Davidson, ed., A Controversial Churchman: Essays on George Selwyn, Bishop of New Zealand and Lichfield, and Sarah Selwyn (2011); and ‘Church and state in New Zealand 1835-1870: religion, politics and race’ in Hilary Carey and John Gascoigne, eds., Church and State in Old and New Worlds (2011).
+His recent publications include: 'The Controversy over the Recognition of Religious Factors in New Zealand History: Some Reflections,' in Geoffrey Troughton and Hugh Morrison, eds., The Spirit of the Past: Essays on Christianity in New Zealand History (2011); 'Selwyn through settler eyes' in Allan K. Davidson, ed., A Controversial Churchman: Essays on George Selwyn, Bishop of New Zealand and Lichfield, and Sarah Selwyn (2011); and 'Church and state in New Zealand 1835-1870: religion, politics and race' in Hilary Carey and John Gascoigne, eds., Church and State in Old and New Worlds (2011).

-Angela Wanhalla (Department of History and Art History) works at the intersection between gender, race and sexuality in colonial history, with a speciﬁc focus on the social and cultural history of intimacy within colonial cultures.
-Her most recent book, Matters of the Heart: A History of Interracial Marriage in New Zealand (Auckland University Press, 2013), draws together these research interests.
+Angela Wanhalla (History Programme, School of Arts) works at the intersection between gender, race and sexuality in colonial history, with a speciﬁc focus on the social and cultural history of intimacy within colonial cultures.
+Her award-winning book, Matters of the Heart: A History of Interracial Marriage in New Zealand (Auckland University Press, 2013), draws together these research interests.
 Angela has recently been involved in the Marsden-funded Mothers Darlings (US Fathers of Pacific Children) with Professor Judy Bennett (History) and Associate Professor Jacqui Leckie tracing the fate of the children fathered by US servicemen in the South Pacific during WWII.
-She has just completed a project with Lachy Paterson (Te Tumu) on Māori women’s writing in the 19th century.
-In 2013 Angela was awarded a prestigious 5-year Rutherford Discovery Fellowship for a project titled “The Politics of Private Life: A History of Marriage in New Zealand“.
+She is collaborating with Lachy Paterson on a Marsden-funded project: Histories and Legacies of the Māori Home Front, 1939-45.

 Dr Paerau Warbrick

-Paerau Warbrick is a Lecturer in Te Tumu: School of Māori, Pacific and Indigenous Studies at the University of Otago in Dunedin, lecturing on the Treaty of Waitangi, the Waitangi Tribunal.
+Paerau Warbrick is a Lecturer in Te Tumu: School of Māori, Pacific and Indigenous Studies, lecturing on the Treaty of Waitangi, the Waitangi Tribunal.
 He is also a part-time barrister specialising in Māori land, trusts and wills and estates.
-Paerau’s research interest is on historical and contemporary Māori issues particularly in the area of the Māori and Native Land Courts.
+Paerau's research interest is on historical and contemporary Māori issues particularly in the area of the Māori and Native Land Courts.
 His two main research projects at the moment involve a history of the Māori Land Court in the South Island and a small book on the Indigenous people of Britain.

 Dr Katie Cooper